 Scholars participating in the PortEconomics initiative collaborate with an extensive international network of academics interested in seaport studies and research in all five continents.
 Such collaborations are further advanced via their affiliation and leading participation in the following international scientific associations:

-Did you know that the third edition of the PortEcecutive Seminar in Antwerp, September 9-10, 2013?
+Did you know that the third edition of the PortEcecutive Seminar will take place in Naples, October 16-17, 2014?
 Read the details about the dates, location and content of the unique interactive program at the special section of the PortEconomics web-iniative: More info